Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.app.links/-app-links-interceptor/on-load-request.md

 `isRedirect` - If the request is due to redirect then true, else false.

 `isDirectNavigation` - If the request is due to a direct navigation then true, else false.

+`isSubframeRequest` - If the request is coming from a subframe then true, else false.

 **Return**
 An [InterceptionResponse](../../mozilla.components.concept.engine.request/-request-interceptor/-interception-response/index.md) object containing alternative content